daniel-lou18/odin-recipes/README.md

 My first basic website

-Build a basic recipe website to learn the fundamentals of html and working with git and github.
+Build a basic recipe website to learn the fundamentals of html and using git and github.